ditcham-park-coding-club/dpu/README.md

 3. Select your Desktop and then click "Save"
 4. Now click the "Open" button
 5. _Drag_ the "dpu-master" folder on the right onto the Desktop on the left
-6. In Atom, choose the File menu, then Add Project Folder, and select the "dpu-master" folder from the Desktop
+6. In Atom, in the File menu, choose Add Project Folder, and select the "dpu-master" folder from the Desktop

 ## Running the Code
 To open the DPU web page, use Explorer to go into Desktop\\dpu-master and double-click on the "index" file.